Search This Blog

 Bess was one of the founders of the Lake County Historical Society (defunct).
 In 1909, the Society placed a 7-ton memorial rock near the intersection of Milwaukee Avenue (Route 21) and Aptakisic Road west of the Des Plaines River to commemorate the county's first permanent non-native settler, Daniel Wright (1778-1873).
 See my post on Wright.

 Bess promoted Lake County history through the efforts of the Lake County Historical Society and by giving lectures.
-She also preserved the history by documenting the county's heritage through research, and speaking with the children/grand children of early settlers.
+She also preserved history by documenting the county's heritage through research and speaking with descendants of early settlers.
 She was an avid photographer and traveled throughout the county looking for historic sites and natural areas to capture on film.

 Bess Bower with her box camera at an unknown location, circa 1905.
 Bess Bower Dunn Collection, Dunn Museum.